Acetylcysteine; L-cysteine; N-acetylcysteine; NAC

 - Cysteine/NAC tablets or capsules

 Recommended adult doses of NAC vary depending on the health condition being treated.
-Below are some examples for illustration purposes only.
-Talk to your doctor to find the safest, most effective dose for your condition.
+Talk to your doctor to find the safest, most effective dose of NAC for your condition.

 Adding a multivitamin will ensure that you are getting the B vitamins you need when taking NAC.

 NAC may raise levels of homocysteine, an amino acid that is associated with heart disease.
-Be sure to have your health care provider check your homocysteine level if you are taking NAC.
+Be sure to have your doctor check your homocysteine level if you are taking NAC.

 Very high doses (more than 7 grams) of cysteine may be toxic to human cells and may even lead to death.